cloudsmithconsulting/cds-for-code/docs/extension/howto/CodeGeneration.md

 CDS for Code allows for customizing the output of CrmSvcUtil.exe utelizing a CloudSmith utility library.
 This library allows for configuring the code generation process using a configuration file.
 CDS for Code will help you generate and customize this file.
 You can see [documentation on configuring this file manually here](../../tools/CrmSvcUtil.md).

-### Generating CrmSvcUtil Configuration in File Explorer
+### Generating CrmSvcUtil Configuration from File Explorer

 A customizable CrmSvcUtil configuration file can be created by: